openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 This is the function to build the config key for a particular tokenAddrToMint.
 It's a pure function.

-### function configureDao(DaoRegistry dao, address tokenAddrToMint, uint256 chunkSize, uint256 sharesPerChunk, uint256 maximumChunks, address tokenAddr)
+### function configureDao(DaoRegistry dao, address tokenAddrToMint, uint256 chunkSize, uint256 unitsPerChunk, uint256 maximumChunks, address tokenAddr)

 This function configures the adapter for a particular DAO.
 The modifier is adapterOnly which means that only if the sender is either a registered adapter of the DAO or if it is in creation mode can it be called.
-The function checks that chunkSize, sharesPerChunks and maximumChunks cannot be 0.
+The function checks that chunkSize, unitsPerChunks and maximumChunks cannot be 0.

 **tokenAddr** is being whitelisted in the bank extension as an ERC-20 token **tokenAddrToMint** is being whitelisted in the bank extension as an internal token